angular/protractor/README.md

 Compatibility
 -------------

 Protractor 4 is compatible with nodejs v4 and newer.
-If you absolutely need to use nodjs at 0.12, use Protractor@2.
+If you absolutely need to use nodejs at 0.12, use Protractor@2.

-Protractor work with Angular versions greater than 1.0.6/1.1.4, and is compatible with Angular 2 applications.
+Protractor works with Angular versions greater than 1.0.6/1.1.4, and is compatible with Angular 2 applications.
 Note that for Angular 2 apps, the `binding` and `model` locators are not supported.
 We recommend using `by.css`.

 Getting Started